Last updated 28/04/2021

 Do I need a reservation?

 Reservations are not needed but due to high demand, we recommend you make a booking to avoid being disappointed.
 We are operating at a seated capacity only until 21st June and therefore we cannot guarantee you entry without a reservation.
-This also supports NHS Track & Trace.
+This also supports NHS Test & Trace.

 I have a booking, but the bar isn’t opening yet, what do I do?

 We will contact you as soon as possible to discuss your booking with you, priority will be made for those of you with postponed bookings first to give you first choice on rebooking.

 Booking slots and times vary per location and will be confirmed with you when completing your booking via your confirmation email.
 If you require your table for longer please speak to a member of our team when making your booking and we will try and accommodate your request.

 How many people can I make my booking for?

 For any bookings between 17th May and 20th June, the following applies:

 - Rule of six OR two households.
 If your booking is more than six, you may need to verify that all guests are from a maximum of two households.
 Trust us, we get it.
 You want to see your mates but these rules are in place to protect us and you so please follow them.